Real projective groups are formal: Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the infinite case

 of functors.
-Therefore it will be enough show that both $F^k$ and $G^k$ are Mittag--Leffler by Lemma \ref{exact-lim}.
-Since $F^k$ is just the dual of an inductive system of vector spaces, it is Mittag--Leffler.
-As we can check that an element of $F^{k,1-k}(C)$ is a cocycle on $(k+2)$-uples of elements of $C$, we have $G^{k,1-k}(A_{\alpha})=\lim_{\beta\in\alpha}G^{k,1-k}(A_{\beta})$ for every limit ordinal $\alpha\in\kappa$, and hence $G^k$ satisfies (ML2).
-By Proposition \ref{surjective} the functor $G^k$ satisfies (ML0), so it is Mittag--Leffler by Lemma \ref{ml-con}. \end{proof} Now we can finish the proof of Theorem \ref{main} by transfinite induction on the cardinality $\kappa$ of $A$.
-This means we may assume that the claim holds for every subring of $A$ of cardinality less than $\kappa$.
-In particular the claim of the theorem holds for $A_{\alpha}$ for every $\alpha\in\kappa$ by part $(v)$ of Lemma \ref{numerically_good}.
-Fix an integer $s<0$.
-Since the higher direct limits of identically zero functors vanish, all rows of the spectral sequence of Proposition \ref{prop:spectralsequence}:
+Therefore it will be enough show that both $F^k$ and $G^k$ are Mittag-Leffler by Lemma \ref{exact-lim}.
+Since $F^k$ is just the dual of an inductive system of vector spaces, it is Mittag-Leffler.
+As we can check that an element of $F^{k,1-k}(C)$ is a cocycle on $(k+2)$-uples of elements of $C$, we have $G^{k,1-k}(A_{\alpha})=\lim_{\beta\in\alpha}G^{k,1-k}(A_{\beta})$ for every limit ordinal $\alpha\in\kappa$, and hence $G^k$ satisfies property (ML2) of Definition \ref{ml-def} .
+By Proposition \ref{surjective} the functor $G^k$ satisfies property (ML0) of Lemma \ref{ml-con}.
+Hence $G^k$ is Mittag-Leffler by Lemma \ref{ml-con}. \end{proof}